 3. What word of encouragement would you have for others?

-I believe it is hard to “work out our own salvation with fear and trembling” (Phil.
-2: 12) alone.
+I believe it is hard to “work out your own salvation with fear and trembling” (Philippians 2: 12) alone.
 There is a need for churches to form special spiritual formation groups that minister to people who have a strong desire to go deeper with their Christian faith.
 This is the reason why I started the Inner Journey community last fall in the Kitchener-Waterloo area in Ontario.
 I saw a huge need for a safe, compassionate, and gracious setting for people who wished to work intentionally at their spiritual formation.

 Many people have also found one-on-one spiritual direction valuable.
 As coordinator of the Mennonite Spiritual Directors of Eastern Canada, we have over twenty trained spiritual directors in our network.
 Mennonite Church Canada also has a list of trained spiritual directors located across Canada that people can explore and discern who would be a helpful spiritual guide for them.